plausible/docs/docs/guided-tour.md

 See the list of countries your traffic is coming from.
 You can click on the "**details**" button to see the full list of countries ranked by the number of visitors.
 There you can also see the percentage of your total traffic the individual country stands for.

 :::note
 Want a quicker way to navigate the dashboard?
 You can use the keyboard shortcuts to do so.
-Here's [the full list of shotcuts we support](keyboard-shortcuts.md).
+Here's [the full list of shortcuts we support](keyboard-shortcuts.md).
 :::

 ## Devices